chrisjsewell/vscode-myst-syntax/CONTRIBUTING.md

 Run the `src/build_grammar.py` script to generate the `syntaxes/myst.tmLanguage` file.
 Also [pre-commit](https://pre-commit.com/) is used to run this script before each commit.

+## Running the tests

+Tests are run using [vscode-tmgrammar-test
+TypeScript icon, indicating that this package has built-in type declarations](https://www.npmjs.com/package/vscode-tmgrammar-test/v/0.0.2)
+The easiest way is also with [pre-commit](https://pre-commit.com/).

 ## Get up and running straight away

 * Press `F5` to open a new window with the extension loaded.